All posts

 Step 2: Contact Lookup and Last Call Date Check

 Once the trigger fires, the workflow pulls the full contact record.
-The first check is brutal and simple:
+The first check is direct:

 When was the last time a human actually called this person?